tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 # TLS Use by Other Protocols

-Any new protocol that uses TLS MUST have TLS 1.3 as its default.
+Any new protocol that uses TLS MUST specify TLS 1.3 as its default.
 For example, QUIC {{QUICTLS}} requires TLS 1.3 and specifies that endpoints MUST terminate the connection if an older version is used.

-If deployment considerations are a concern, the protocol MAY specify TLS 1.2.
+If deployment considerations are a concern, the protocol MAY specify TLS 1.2 as an additional, non-default option.
-For example the Usage Profile for DNS over TLS {{DNSTLS}} specifies TLS 1.2 and allows TLS 1.3.
-If this document were being rewritten today -- it is now five years old -- those preferences would be reversed.
+As a counter example, the Usage Profile for DNS over TLS {{DNSTLS}} specifies TLS 1.2 as the default, while also allowing TLS 1.3.
+For newer specifications that choose to support TLS 1.2, those preferences are to be reversed.

-# Security Considerations
+# Security Considerations {#sec-considerations}

-Security considerations are discussed throughout this document.
+(TODO Nimrod) I suggest giving the following references as security considerations:
+- RSA key exchange and DH: Refer to draft-obsolete-kex.
+- CBC cipher suites: I'll cite papers.
+- Renegotiation: Refer to RFC 5746.
+- I can add a paragraph of further prominent attacks in TLS history, explain that most of these are prevented in TLS 1.3.
+Please let me know if you'd like me to write that?

 # IANA Considerations {#iana}